The next big thing you would be struggling after starting a blog is to get traffic.

 It is probably the most effective method which you can use to get a ton of traffic from influencers having large numbers of followers.

 Most of the bloggers feel shy to email to the experts feeling that they will think of you as a spammer but trust me it’s not the case.
 Even they were a noob someday and even they may have tried this method.
-So, put down your shyness and compose an email to people you have mentioned in your latest article.
+So, put down your shyness and compose an email to influencers you have mentioned in your latest article.

 Below is a simple email template which I found on Kissmetrics.
 Simple but does the work well.

 Note that they haven’t asked for a share in the email as it is understood that if that person liked the article, he/she would definitely tweet about it.
-It also doesn’t make our email look spammy.
+It also doesn’t make your email look spammy.